yonush/picoXpander/blinka/README.md

 GP0,1 is reserved for I2C
 GP4,5 can be used for the UART to connect two boards in a "network" GP2,3,4,5,22,26,27,28 can be remapped for some boards and the breakout board

+## Demos
+- xpander.py - the main library
+- blinka_test.py - check if the blinka setup is working
+- ball.py - bounce a ball on the OLED
+- LED_tests v1.py - scroll through the board LEDS
+- LED_tests v2.py - test the 8bitio board (leds & buttons)
+- rgb_pixels.py - test the ws2812b/neopixel interface
+- gui.py - using guizero to show gui interaction with the kit
+- PWM_tests v1.py - test the PWM channels (assuming a servo or led is attached)
+- PWM_tests v2.py - drive a PWM pin from an analog input (assuming a servo and LDR are attached)
+- usb_check.py - short USB check for the custom U2IF firmware

 ## Pico preparation for Python and U2IF